Side Impact Collision Injuries

 A side impact collision is typically defined as a crash where one vehicle collides with another vehicle at close to a 90-degree angle.
 These collisions are also commonly referred to as “T-bone accidents” or “broadside crashes.”

-Victims of side-impact collisions can sustain serious, even life-threatening, injuries as a result of the force exerted in the crash.
+Side impact collision injuries can be serious, even life-threatening injuries as a result of the force exerted in the crash.
 The sides are one of the most vulnerable parts of a vehicle’s structure.
 Many older cars and trucks lack side air bags to protect occupants in broadside accidents, and seat belts usually provide less protection in side-impact crashes than they do in other situations.
-The result is that many people are seriously injured or killed in T-bone accidents each year in South Carolina.
+The result is that many people are seriously injured or killed in T-bone accidents each year.

 At the Louthian Law Firm, we know the devastation a serious personal injury can cause.
-Our experienced South Carolina auto accident lawyers can help you secure the compensation you need to get your life back on track.
-Contact the Louthian Law Firm in Columbia today toll free at (803) 454-1200 for a free evaluation of your case.
+Our experienced car accident lawyers can help you secure the compensation you need to get your life back on track.
+Contact the Louthian Law Firm today toll free at (803) 454-1200 for a free evaluation of your case.
 You can also fill out our online contact form.
 There is no fee unless you recover on your claim.

 Causes of T-Bone or Broadside Car Crashes

 As with most types of accidents, there are a number of different ways in which a side-impact collision can occur.
 The majority of side-impact collisions, however, happen at intersections when one driver fails to yield for oncoming traffic.

 Some of the more common situations that may lead to a broadside collision include:

 - Aggressive or reckless driving – Speeding, traveling too fast for conditions, weaving in and out of traffic – these are all actions that can lead to a side-impact collision.

 - Impaired driving – Whether under the influence of drugs or alcohol, an impaired driver can fail to recognize the need to stop at an intersection, leading to a broadside collision.